arresteddevops/podcast/ideas.md

 * Deployment - Releasing software and bits in the DevOps world.
 * Documentation - What are the best ways to manage a team's internal documentation?
 External documentation for users?
 What tools are available and what are the pros/cons?
 Who should write it, an intern or the lead engineer?
 How to keep it up-to-date?
 * Backups and Disaster Recovery - not sexy but important
+* DevOps Collaboration - What are the best ways to get the team talking/interacting?
+ChatOps?
+[VictorOps](http://victorops.com/), etc.
+* Scaling For Fun and Profit - How does DevOps work at scale?
+What does that even mean?
+* The Culture Show - In a true DevOps workplace, what are the social/cultural implications for the people who work there (and the people who manage them)?